You are worried and bothered about so many things; but only one thing is necessary – Luke 10:41-42

-Depictions of the suffering of Christ are not rare, but rather abundant.
-However, this painting is somewhat remarkable.
-In the center, the Lord Jesus Christ is pictured tied by ropes to a pedestal.
-In the background, an angel stands high above, head bowed holding a cup.
-Is this intended to depict the cup which the Lord Jesus Christ chose to drink indicative of His death by crucifixion for the sins of the world?
+Paintings of the suffering of Christ are abundant.
+However, this painting is somewhat unique.
+The Lord Jesus Christ is pictured in the center, tied to a pedestal.
+An angel stands high above in the background.
+His head bowed, holding a cup.
+Does the cup depict the Lord Jesus Christ’s chose to drink?
+Is it the cup of His death by crucifixion for the sins of the world?

-The Lord Jesus Christ is in the midst of a crowd of people taking little notice of Him.
-For all but one, it is business as usual.
-They pass by without even taking a glance in His direction.
+Although the Lord Jesus Christ is in the midst of a large group of people, they take little notice of Him.
+They pass by without even glancing in His direction.
 They are all caught up in their daily activities.
-In fact only one person, who can be identified as a nurse by her “uniform,” has turned her eyes toward Him.
-What is unique is that all of the people are all dressed in contemporary Victorian-style clothing.
-Goetze has superimposed the suffering Christ on late-Victorian society.
+Life goes on for all but one.
+It is business as usual.
+A nurse easily identified by her uniform has turned her eyes toward Him.
+What is remarkable is that the people are all dressed in contemporary Victorian-style clothing.
+Goetze superimposed the suffering Christ on late-Victorian society.

-Upon closer inspection, the Lord Jesus Christ it is actually bound to an altar.
-In faint letters it reads, “the Unknown God.”
+Examining the picture more closely, the Lord Jesus Christ is bound to an altar.
+In faint letters, it reads, “The Unknown God.”
 Such an altar is referenced by the apostle Paul in Athens (Acts 17:23).

 22 “Men of Athens, I notice that you are very religious in every way,

 23 for as I was walking along, I saw your many shrines.
 And one of your altars had this inscription on it: ‘To an Unknown God.’
 This God, whom you worship without knowing, is the one I’m telling you about.